siadyhr/YAPLGE/README.md

 # YAPLGE
 ##Yet Another Pokémon Like Game Engine

-An implemention can be found in main.lua
+An implemention can be found in `main.lua`.

 Documentation on the wiki.